RHS Growing Guides

 Choosing

 There are several varieties of celeriac available.
 Some are less prone to bolting (premature flowering) or resistant to disease, and newer varieties tend to be less knobbly, so are easier to prepare in the kitchen.
+Look in particular for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in trials, so should grow and crop reliably – see our list of AGM fruit and veg and our Recommended Varieties below.

-You can also see many crops, such as celeriac and its close relative celery, in the fruit and veg plots at most RHS gardens, so do visit to see how they’re grown, compare different varieties and pick up inspiration and tips.
+You can also see many crops, such as celeriac and its close relative celery, in the veg plots at most RHS gardens, so do visit to see how they’re grown, compare different varieties and pick up inspiration and tips.

 What and where to buy

-If you don’t have the time or space to sow celeriac indoors, or you only want a few, plug plants are available in spring, mainly from larger online retailers.
-However, plug plants are more expensive than buying seeds and the choice of varieties is very limited.
+Celeriac seeds are available in many garden centres and from online gardening retailers.
+If you don’t have the time or space to sow celeriac indoors, or you only want a few, then plug plants are available in spring, mainly from larger online retailers.
+However, plug plants are more expensive than buying seeds and the choice of varieties is limited.

 Recommended Varieties